Academic Advising

 Courses that satisfy General Education can vary based on your catalog year.
 Academic advisors can help with GE planning and course selection.

-Please refer to Mathematics/Quantitative Reasoning and Writing Requirements.
-Academic advisors can answer questions about appropriate course placement.
-If you are concerned about your ability to progress through our Mathematics/Quantitative Reasoning or Written Communication requirements, help is available.
+Please refer to Writing and Math Requirements.
+If you are concerned about your ability to progress through these requirements, Academic Advising Programs is available to assist you.

 Withdrawing from the University

-If you find it necessary to withdraw from all your classes during the first 12 weeks of the semester, initiate the process with the Office of The Registrar before meeting with an advisor in Academic Advising Programs.
-Academic advisors can discuss alternatives with you and explain how to apply for a Planned Educational Leave from the University.
-For information on the withdrawal process, see Academic Policies and Regulations Withdrawing from the University.
+If you find it necessary to withdraw from all your classes, initiate the process with an appropriate advisor.
+Academic advisors can discuss alternatives with you and explain how to apply for a Leave of Absence from the University.
+For information on the withdrawal process see the University's official withdrawal procedures.

 Academic Notice Advising

-If your Chico State or cumulative grade point average falls below 2.0, you will be placed on academic notice.
-In this case, you should meet with your major advisor and an advisor in Academic Advising Programs within the first two weeks of the semester to make changes to your academic schedule or program.
-You may be able to take advantage of helpful University policies, such as repeating courses with academic forgiveness.
+If your Chico State or cumulative grade point average falls below 2.0 you will be placed on academic notice.
+In this case, you should meet with your major advisor and an advisor in Academic Advising Programs to make changes to your academic schedule or program.
+You may be able to take advantage of helpful university policies, such as repeating courses with academic forgiveness.
 The GPA Calculator can help you compute your grade point average and project future averages based on projected grades for the current semester.

 While on academic notice, you should restrict your course load to 14 units or less each semester until you achieve clear academic standing (a minimum GPA of 2.0).